optimagic-dev/optimagic/docs/source/development/ep-02-typing.md

 - `False` (or anything Falsy): No logging is used.
 - A `str` or `pathlib.Path`: Logging is used at default options.
-- An instance of `estimagic.Logger`.
+- An instance of `optimagic.Logger`.
 There will be multiple subclasses, e.g.
   `SqliteLogger` which allow us to switch out the logging backend.
 Each subclass might have different optional arguments.